 Upon entering third grade more responsibilities are assumed by the children.
 They will be asked to take care of all their own supplies, clothing and lunch ordering.
 They are asked to take home notes and return papers from home.
 Weekly homework packets need to be taken home on Wednesday and completed and returned by the following Wednesday morning.
 You can help keep your child organized by establishing routines like emptying the backpack upon arriving home, putting homework folder in a safe place and providing a comfortable study space free of distractions.

 The purpose of homework in third grade is to connect what’s going on in school with home and to review and practice skills and concepts we’re working on in school.
 Third grade is a time for students to take on more responsibility for bringing home their homework, taking care to complete it well, and returning it on time.

 Homework is given out as a packet each Wednesday.
-Generally it will have a reading, math, and spelling components.
-We want all third graders to read at least 20 - 30 minutes a night.
-Homework should not take any longer than 30 minutes a night.
+It will focus primarily on reading and math facts.
+We want all third graders to read at least 30 minutes each day.
+Reading in the car on the way to and from school can be a great way to get this done.
+Math facts, using the Fastt Math program, should not take any longer than 15 minutes a session.
 Establishing a consistent homework routine will greatly help your child develop conscientious study habits.
 Homework should be able to be completed Wednesday, Thursday, Monday and Tuesday nights.
 If it works better for your family to complete some over the weekend, that is up to you.